Soft-prompt Tuning for Large Language Models to Evaluate Bias: Introduction

-In this paper, we evaluate the utility of soft-prompt tuning \cite{Lester1} for bias evaluation of large language models, including Open Pre-trained Transformers (OPT) \cite{Zhang1} and Galactica language models \cite{taylor2022galactica}.
-More specifically, the approach presented here leverages prompting to condition models toward the completion of sentiment analysis tasks on which fairness (bias) metrics are subsequently measured.
-In addition to the methods efficiency with respect to the number parameters tuned, another potential advantage of soft-prompt tuning is that it eliminates any injection of human bias through manual prompt design.
-Our studies show prompt-tuning enables fine-grained analysis and overall understanding of an LLM's bias towards under-represented groups.
-Here are our contributions: \begin{itemize} \itemsep -2mm \item We apply soft-prompt tuning to adapt OPT and Galactica LLMs for sentiment classification using two distinct datasets. \item The prompting-based sentiment classification is then used to evaluate bias in LLMs across the sensitive social attributes. \item We explore the impact of the model size, model type, and task-specific labelled prompt-tuning datasets on model fairness. \item To our knowledge soft-prompt tuning has not been used for fairness evaluation \cite{Liang1,mao2022biases}. \end{itemize}
+In this paper, we evaluate the utility of soft-prompt tuning for bias evaluation of LLMs, including OPT \cite{Zhang1} and LLaMA language models \cite{Touvron1}.
+More specifically, the approach presented here leverages optimized soft-prompts to condition models toward the completion of sentiment analysis tasks on which fairness (bias) metrics are subsequently measured.
+In addition to the methods efficiency in terms of the number parameters tuned, another advantage of soft-prompt tuning is that it eliminates any injection of human bias through manual prompt design.
+The experiments demonstrate that prompt-tuning enables fine-grained analysis and an overall understanding of an LLM's bias with respect to sensitive attributes and across protected groups.
+This paper's contributions are as follows: \begin{itemize} \item To our knowledge, this is the first application of soft-prompt tuning for fairness evaluation.
+Therefore, we demonstrate that the approach constitutes an effective and efficient approach for such evaluation. \item We show that LLMs such as OPT and LLaMA exhibit measurable biases across protected groups within the sensitive attributes of age, sexuality, and disability.
+Furthermore, such biases are generally consistent across model size, type, and prompt-tuning dataset. \item The bias metrics of positive and negative false-positive rate gaps are explored here.
+However, the approach is compatible with other fairness measures, including the comprehensive fairness suite proposed in \cite{Czarnowska1}. \end{itemize}